 Eat & Drink

-Full up on curry and the best gin and tonic I’ve ever had, we called it on this Luton Layover and made the journey back to the airport.
+Full up on curry and the best gin and tonic I’ve ever had, we called it on this Luton Layover.
 Note: Luton Airport Parkway AND Luton Station are different stops.
-The train we were on only stopped at Luton Station (one stop past Luton Parkway where the buses to the airport are) this added another 15 minutes as we had to wait for a train to take us back a stop.
+The train we were on only stopped at Luton Station (one stop past Luton Parkway where the buses to the airport are.)
+This added another 15 minutes as we had to wait for a train to take us back a stop.